Climate Adaptation Coordinator & Extension Project Manager

 Ag Engineering Annex A

-Melissa Ocana is the Research and Extension Project Manager working with Scott Jackson.
-She manages projects related to aquatic connectivity, aquatic organism conservation, resiliency of road-stream crossings to storms, and tools for prioritizing land conservation and restoration.
-Most recently, she was a Program Coordinator at Stony Brook- Millstone Watershed Association.
-There, Melissa built capacity among NJ’s non-profit conservation community through trainings and a small grants program.
+Melissa Ocana is the Climate Adaptation Coordinator and Extension Project Manager.
+She coordinates partnerships and encourages climate adaptation with natural resources conservation in mind.
+Current projects include coordinating the Massachusetts Ecosystem Climate Adaptation Network (Mass ECAN) and helping resource managers incorporate climate impacts into their work.
+She also manages projects with Scott Jackson related to aquatic connectivity, wildlife conservation, resiliency of road-stream crossings to storms, and tools for prioritizing land conservation and restoration.
+Before moving to Massachusetts, Melissa was a Program Coordinator at Stony Brook- Millstone Watershed Association.
+There, she built capacity among NJ’s non-profit conservation community through trainings and a small grants program.
 Previously, Melissa was Assistant to the Climate Change Policy Advisor at the US Fish & Wildlife Service, where she worked on the National Fish, Wildlife, and Plants Climate Adaptation Strategy through a Congressional Hispanic Caucus Institute Fellowship.
 She also worked on natural resource policy as a fellow in the House of Representatives.
 Melissa has a MS in Wildlife Science from Oregon State University, where she studied sea turtle nesting and community use of eggs in Mexico.